AlCalzone/jsonl-db/README.md

 ```ts
 await db.close();
 ```
+Now, `db.isOpen` is `false`.
+While the db is not open, any calls that access the data will throw an error.

 To create a compressed copy of the database in `/path/to/file.dump`, use the `dump()` method.
 If any data is written to the db during the dump, it is appended to the dump but most likely compressed.